Cheezmeister/www.luchenlabs.com/projects/chromathud/index.markdown

 statuschar: ✔
 ---

-Chromathud is a somewhat educational math-based rising block puzzle, developed on-and-off over several years in collaboration with [Dave Silverman](http://davesilvermanart.com/).
+Chromathud is a somewhat educational math-based rising block puzzle, developed on-and-off over several years in collaboration with [Dave Silverman](http://davesilvermanart.com/) and featuring original music by [Ben Roberts](http://www.benrobertscomposer.com/).
 The core mechanic is addition, but it plays a relatively small role in the overall gameplay.
 Blocks are numbered from 1 to 9 and they're cleared by selecting a few blocks which add up to a randomly chosen target number.

 The game is deceptively simple, but twists come in the form of time bonuses; penalties for deselecting blocks; and clearing by traditional groups of four or more touching blocks.